shorock/islandora_composer/README.md

 * 1 - Clone this repo.

-* 2 - `composer install`
+* 2 - `composer install` from inside it

-* 3 - set your webroot to the "web/" directory, symlink it somewhere into your webroot... your call
+* 3 - set your webroot to the generated "web/" directory, symlink it somewhere into your webroot... your call

 ## Composer commands

-(all at the level with composer.json)
+*(all at the level with composer.json)*

 `composer require islandora/islandora_solution_pack_audio`